CS

 Feature Showdown

-The Toyota Yaris features a 9-inch touchscreen, while the Hyundai i30 Hatch gets a 8-inch display.
+The Toyota Yaris features a 8-inch touchscreen paired with a 4.2-inch digital dash, while the Hyundai i30 Hatch gets a 8-inch display and 7-inch instruments.
 Apple CarPlay and Android Auto are standard across both.

 The Toyota Yaris stands out with wireless Apple CarPlay/Android Auto that you will not find on the Hyundai i30 Hatch.
 The Hyundai i30 Hatch counters with Apple CarPlay.
 Which feature set matters more depends on your daily routine and priorities.